patriciogonzalezvivo/thebookofshaders/12/README.md

-## Celluar noise
+## Celluar Noise

-We had made pseudo random values from a sine wave, then from it we construct noise.
-We went from the absolute chaos to smooth random variations we can control.
+In 1996, sixting years after Perlin's Noise and five years before his Simplex Noise, [Steven Worley wrote a paper call  “A Cellular Texture Basis Function”](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
+In it he describes a procedural texturing tecnique now extensively use by the graphics community.

-With it we were able to suggest more organic visual gestures.
-But we still far away from the “real” thing.
-If we look to satelites images, coherent structers emerge from mountans formation, looking closely to the surface of a leave we will see a clear an inner pattern.
-This surfaces speaks about the forces involve on their creation.
-On the tension of the laws applied apply to them together with the forces of their surrandings.
+In 2011 that tecnique was [optimized for GPU by Stefan Gustavson](http://webstaff.itn.liu.se/~stegu/GLSL-cellular/GLSL-cellular-notes.pdf) becoming one powerfull way tools to produce textures with the feel&look of cellular tessue.

-The next chapters in our quest on learning how to mimic nature will be to learn about iterations.
-More precisely iterations on time and iterations on space.
+To learn more about this technique we need to be confortable thinking in terms of iterations.

-### Distance field of 4 points
+### A distance field for some points

-Let's start by making a distance field of four points.
-Each single pixel will iterate throught all the points and store the value to the most close one.
-For that we can use a ```for``` loop to iterate through an array of points and keep track of the minimum distance using a [```min()```](../glossary/?search=min) function.
+Let's say we want to make a distance field of 4 points.
+What we need to? esentially in each pixel, calculate the distance to the closest point.
+That means that we need to iterate throught all the points and store the value to the most close one.

 ```glsl
     float m_dist = 1.;  // minimun distance